gregorydgraham/DBvolution10/README.md

 The actions performed by DBvolution are always available for debugging and checking by DBAs before release.

-There are a demonstration project at https://github.com/gregorydgraham/DBvolution-Demo, examples in nz.co.gregs.dbvolution.examples, and documentation at http://dbvolution.gregs.co.nz
+There a demonstration project at https://github.com/gregorydgraham/DBvolution-Demo, examples in http://nz.co.gregs.dbvolution.examples, and documentation at http://dbvolution.gregs.co.nz